 The Gap between How Men and Women Invest

 SoFi’s data insights research from 2017 shows that women typically have an acute understanding of their finances.
 They know how much they owe and how to repay it—and they do it faster than their male counterparts.
 Women pay around $200 more per month on their loans, and end up paying them off nearly four months ahead of men.

 Studies also show that women are committed to building the skills they need to thrive in their careers.
 On average, women invest more than men in education: in a separate 2016 report by Council of Graduate Schools found

 But when it comes to investing their money, women fall behind.
-Here are just a few eye-opening statistics based on a current analysis of over 10,000 SoFi Wealth accounts.1
+Here are just a few eye-opening statistics based on a current analysis of over 10,000 SoFi Invest accounts.1

 Other Gender Differences in Financial Behavior